California Daily Fantasy

 Sports Betting in California

 Currently, sports betting is illegal in the state of California.
 Since 1992, sports betting has been illegal across all states under the Professional and Amateur Sports Protection Act.
 However, the state of New Jersey argued that it should be up to the states to allow sports gambling.
 In June 2017, the U.S. Supreme court agreed to hear New Jersey’s case.
 The following May, the Supreme Court ruled in favor of New Jersey, which gave the power to each state to decide for themselves whether to allow sports betting or not.
 It looks as though the state will legalize sports betting within the next five years, but until that happens, Californians will have to go to Nevada for their sports gambling fix.
+Still, you can take a look at more detailed information about California sports betting.

 California Online Casinos

-At the risk of sounding like a broken record, I would like to remind you that you will not find any trustworthy California online casinos at this time.
+At the risk of sounding like a broken record, I would like to remind you that you will not find any trustworthy California casino facilities at this time.
 Online casinos are not legal in the state.
 While surfing the web, you may find sites that accept players from California, but these are not regulated, which means there is no structure in place to protect players and their money should they encounter a faulty game.
 Native communities have attempted to open online gaming sites, but this was halted in the courts.

 Online Poker in California